simsong/bulk_extractor/doc/announce_1.5.md

 unescaped features.
 (The escaped features include invalid UTF8 characters if the feature contained them.)

-By default, bulk_extractor 1.5 will write to feature files but not to the SQLite3 database.
+By default, bulk_extractor 1.5 will write to feature files, but not to the SQLite3 database.

 * Enable/Disable writing features to SQLite3 database: